liulalemx/assembly-programs/README.md

 ## Getting Started

-Files labeld with a '-B' and '(Proc)' use emu8086 built-in Procedures.
+Files labeld with a '\_' and '(Proc)' use emu8086 built-in Procedures.

 ## Getting Started